-Authors Marcus Buckingham (Head of Performance Research at the ADP Research Institute) and Ashley Goodall (SVP, Leadership and Team Intelligence, Cisco) explain that it’s not feedback that millennials crave, it’s attention.
+The authors explain that it’s not feedback that our associates crave, it’s attention.
 That immediately rang true to me.
-In my current role as a management consultant, when I speak to my clients about modifying their performance management systems to reflect this view, the response is the same: a long pause while it sinks in, and then a quiet nodding of heads in acceptance of the fact that we’ve all been drinking the feedback Kool-Aid.
+In my current role as a management consultant, when I speak to my clients about modifying their performance management systems to reflect this view, the response is the same: a pause while it sinks in, and then a quiet nodding of heads in acceptance of the fact that we’ve all been drinking the feedback Kool-Aid.

 This doesn’t mean that we shouldn’t correct mistakes.
 It means that we should correct mistakes in real time as they occur.
 Ignoring people is worse than giving negative attention and, obviously, can lead to a flawed work product.